AmitThakur/quotes/README.md

 Quotes that matter

 > *I hear and I forget.
 I see and I remember.
-I do and I understand.*
+I do and I understand.* --_Confucius
-> -Confucius

 ---